nextthingco/docs/Gadget-docs/source/includes/_build.md

 Start a project with one of our example images.
 You can either pull an example from our official [NTC Docker Hub](https://hub.docker.com/r/nextthingco/) or `git clone` the repository to your development computer.
 All Dockerfiles and supporting files are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).

-Here you will find examples to get you started with popular sensors and breakout boards as well as how to load and run custom code.

 * [Web Server:](https://hub.docker.com/u/nextthingco/) - Use Nginx to host web content from your device.
 * [Blink in C](https://hub.docker.com/u/nextthingco/) - Cross compile C applications easily in a Dockerfile.
 A gnu89 compatible C example of GPIO usage, easily translatable to C++.
 * [Blink in Go](https://hub.docker.com/u/nextthingco/) - Written in Golang.